top of page

 James McCullar Architecture

-Design Resources for Homelessness believes that an important part of healing from the crisis of homelessness can be realized through the thoughtful physical design of built facilities that assist these persons.
-Architecture can be a supportive prescription for healing that is best leveraged by bringing research and evidence-informed knowledge to the design of these important places.
+An important part of healing from the crisis of homelessness can be realized through the thoughtful physical design of built facilities that assist these persons.

 We believe